 According to a 2020 Lexus Nexus True Cost of Fraud Study, every $1 of fraud costs U.S. retailers and e-commerce merchants $3.36 per transaction.
 It’s important to take proactive steps to stop credit card fraud - especially with CNP transactions.

 According to a 2015 Merchant Risk Council (MRC) Global Fraud Survey, the two best, most commonly used methods for authenticating online transactions are card verification numbers (CVN) — the three or four digits on the back of the card — and negative lists, also known as blacklists.

-The address verification system (AVS) is also a effective way to verify the address of the person claiming to own the credit card.
+The address verification system (AVS) is also an effective way to verify the address of the person claiming to own the credit card.
 The system checks the billing address of the credit card provided by the customer with the address on file at the credit card company.
 This is why most payment processors, including Square, will ask you to verify your customer’s billing address before authorizing a CNP charge.

 The MRC report indicates up-and-coming tools to authenticate payments will be 3DS and device fingerprinting (like your iPhone’s home button or Face ID).
-To learn more about some of the CNP fraud detection tools available to you, check out this one-sheet from American Express.

 Four easy ways to accept and process CNP cards with Square

 With Square, there’s no need to sign up for a separate card-not-present merchant account to process online payments.
 Here are some of the affordable ways to process CNP transactions with Square.